-THE ELEMENTARTY AND SECONDARY EDUCATION ACT (ESEA) was passed as a part of President Lyndon
+THE ELEMENTARY AND SECONDARY EDUCATION ACT (ESEA) was passed as a part of President Lyndon

 B. Johnson’s “War on Poverty” and has been the most far - reaching federal legislation affecting education